Tudor Court Design Review Process Overview

 6 p.m., Monday, November 13, Writers Theatre

-Following input from the Board, the Village and Teska will soon partner on hosting an open house to facilitate further discussion.
-At the open house, three concepts will be presented to for feedback; Glencoe residents and stakeholders are encouraged to attend and share their input..
-Following that meeting, graphics will be available online.
-Note: The date and venue of the open house are to be determined.
-Please stay tuned for updates and postings.
+Following initial input from the Board, the Village and Teska partnered with the Village to host an open house to facilitate further discussion.
+At the open house, three concepts were presented to for feedback; Glencoe residents and stakeholders are encouraged to attend and share their input.

 - November Stakeholder Focus Group Meeting